ezsystems/EzSystemsShareButtonsBundle/README.md

 ## Requirements

-- any Symfony v2.6 or newer application.
+- Symfony v2.6 or later.

 ## Installation
-This package is available via composer, so the instructions below are similar to how you install any other open source Symfony Bundle.
+This package is available via Composer, so the instructions below are similar to how you install any other open source Symfony Bundle.

 Run the following command in a terminal, from your Symfony installation root (pick most recent release):